The 28 best Prime Day 2024 headphone deals you can still buy

 - Samsung Galaxy Buds Pro 2 wireless earbuds for $104 (in Gray only) (save $126): Samsung's premium wireless earbuds, the Galaxy Buds Pro 2, are on sale following the release of the Galaxy Buds 3 Pro.
 These earbuds offer quality noise-canceling properties, integration with your other Galaxy devices, and all-day comfort.

-- Bose QuietComfort Ultra over-ear headphones for $349 (in Sandstone only) (save $80): Bose's latest flagship over-ear headphones were our favorite noise-canceling headphones of 2023.
+- Bose QuietComfort Ultra over-ear headphones for $349 (save $80): Bose's latest flagship over-ear headphones were our favorite noise-canceling headphones of 2023.
 They offer a premium design, immense comfort, and best-in-class noise-canceling tech.

 - Apple AirPods Pro 2 wireless earbuds for $169 (save $80): Apple's AirPods Pro 2 are the company's premium flagship earbuds that have appeared in our picks for best earbuds since their 2022 release.
 These earbuds have iOS-specific features, best-in-class noise-canceling tech, and a refined sound sure to please any audio fan.